theanine3D/folder_monitor/README.md

 </p>

 ### Features
-- Logs any file modifications, creations, and deletions that occur in a specified folder
+- Tracks any file modifications, creations, and deletions that occur in a specified folder
-- File reads are also logged, as long as the file's "Last Accessed Date" metadata was modified
+- Also logs file reads, as long as the file's "Last Accessed Date" metadata was modified
 - Lightweight, with a total filesize of under 20 MB, and very low memory usage

 ### Installation